 Now criminals on the other hand are an element that needs to be controlled.
 We have lost sight of what policing is.
 Take the word “race” out of everything and replace it with thugs and track the real numbers.
 Let’s figure out how many criminals are committing crimes, violent or otherwise, and let’s attack the whole problem.
 Who is selling drugs to our communities?
 Who is raping our children?
 There’s no need to divide it by race unless you want to subjugate another group that is defined as inferior.
 Is that something that we really want to do?
 I say that most of us do not.
 We human beings belong to the same species, Homo Sapiens, subspecies, Homo sapiens sapiens.

-Let’s all do our 23andMe genealogy, shall we.
+Let’s all do a genealogy test, shall we.
 It will be interesting to see what comes back.